woodser/monero-java/README.md

 ## Building platform-specific Monero binaries

 In order to use a local wallet or fetch and process binary data (e.g. raw blocks) in Java, C++ source code must be built as a dynamic library for Java to access using JNI.
-This project depends on the associated [C++ reference implementation] (included as a submodule in ./submodules/monero-cpp-library) to support a local wallet and convert between JSON and binary data in Monero's portable storage format.
+This project depends on the associated [C++ library](https://github.com/woodser/monero-cpp-library) (included as a submodule in ./submodules/monero-cpp-library) to support a local wallet and convert between JSON and binary data in Monero's portable storage format in Java.

 The dynamic library is platform-specific so it must be built from source for the specific platform it is running on (e.g. Linux, Mac, Windows, etc).